DanielSprockett/CU01_Local_Adaptation/README.md

 **Abstract:** Mammalian species harbor compositionally distinct gut microbial communities, but the mechanisms that maintain specificity of symbionts to host species remain unclear.
 Here we show that natural selection within house mice (*Mus musculus domesticus*) drives deterministic assembly of the house-mouse gut microbiota from mixtures of native and non-native microbiotas.
 Competing microbiotas from wild-derived lines of house mice and other mouse species (*Mus* and *Peromyscus* spp.) within germ-free wildtype (WT) and *Rag1*-knockout (*Rag1<sup>-/-</sup>*) house mice revealed widespread fitness advantages for native gut bacteria.
 Certain native Bacteriodetes and Firmicutes favored by selection in WT hosts were not favored or disfavored in *Rag1<sup>-/-</sup>* hosts, which lack adaptive immunity, indicating that *Rag1* mediates fitness advantages of these strains.
 This study demonstrates local adaptation of gut microbiota to a mammalian species.

+---
+**NOTE:**
+The R markdown file `CU01_Figures.Rmd` contains all of the R code necessary to re-create the main and supplemental figures for this manuscript.
+The `Data` directory contains all of the necessary data files.
+Figure 3 was rendered in [iToL v6](https://itol.embl.de/).